-Further to the internationally celebrated Matsubisa Beverly Hills and the celebration of six other exclusive destinations around the world, Matsubisa Paris opened in March 2016, under the expertise of Executive Chef Hideki Endo and his team of sushi masters.
-Matsubisa Paris brings a highly contemporary vision of Japanese cuisine; a gastronomic encounter between Asia and Latin America - two cultures dear to the heart of Nobu himself.
+Further to the internationally celebrated Matsuhisa Beverly Hills and the celebration of six other exclusive destinations around the world, Matsuhisa Paris opened in March 2016, under the expertise of Nobu's team of sushi masters.
+Matsuhisa Paris brings a highly contemporary vision of Japanese cuisine; a gastronomic encounter between Asia and Latin America - two cultures dear to the heart of Nobu himself.
 The extensive and original menu at Matsuhisa Paris offers a unique Peruvian-Japanese culinary experience with a bespoke array of Nobu's legendary signature dishes including: Albacore Tuna Sashimi with Jalapeño Peppers, Black Cod with Miso, and Sashimi Tacos as well as traditional sushi.

-Open daily for lunch and dinner.
+Open from Monday to Saturday for lunch and daily for dinner.

 Lunch and dinner in the garden during warm weather.
-Tel: +33 (0) 1 42 99 88 16 Email: dining.paris@raffles.com